clem/afsy-rabbitmq-tutorial/doc/tutorial.md

 ### The first consumer

-Now, we need a receiver for this serialized object, and we'll create it with the AfsyDownloadImageConsumer class (`src/Afsy/Component/AMQP/AfsyDownloadImageConsumer.php`):
+Now, we need a receiver for this serialized object, and we will create it with the AfsyDownloadImageConsumer class (`src/Afsy/Component/AMQP/AfsyDownloadImageConsumer.php`):
-Instead of doing it in multiple steps, we'll create it as a single file with the given methods:
+Instead of doing it in multiple steps, we will create it as a single file with the given methods:

 - *__construct()* to initialize curl and the different options
 - *execute()* the main method to implement